teepluss/laravel-restable/README.md

 ## RESTful format response for Laravel 4

-Restable is a useful to create RESTful API response format.
+Restable is a useful to create RESTful API response format that support multiple format, such as Json, XML CSV, Serialized, PHP.

 ### Installation